 How to Fix Yellow Leaves on an Aloe Plant

 Once the leaves turn yellow or brown on an Aloe, they won’t recover.
-These damaged leaves can be removed since they’ll only continue to dry out and may encourage disease later.
+These damaged leaves can be pruned and removed since they’ll only continue to dry out and may encourage disease later.
 Address the root cause and improve the general care of the plant to keep more leaves from turning yellow or brown.

 Preventing Yellow Leaves with Proper Care